David Njoku Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Season Stats

-- Njoku has tacked on 34 receptions for 464 yards and four touchdowns.
-He's been targeted 51 times, producing 29.0 yards per game.
+- Njoku has caught 34 passes on 51 targets for 464 yards and four touchdowns, averaging 29.0 yards per game.

 - Njoku has been the target of 51 of his team's 496 passing attempts this season, or 10.3% of the target share.